Illustration showing a beginner deadlifting to failure with a rounded back.

 As a beginner, taking sets closer to failure stimulates more muscle growth.
 However, it also increases the risk of injury, causes more muscle damage, and makes it harder to improve lifting technique.
 As a result, it’s usually wise to stop a couple of reps shy of failure.

 However, because beginners grow faster when they push themselves harder, it’s often smart to include some simple isolation lifts in your routine that allow you to lift all the way to failure.
-For example, if you’re eager to grow your biceps, then include some biceps curls in your program and take some of those sets to failure—perhaps the final set of each isolation lift.
-Not only will that ensure adequate muscle stimulation, it will also help you learn what failure feels like and how to keep a precise number of reps in reserve.
+For example, if you’re eager to grow your biceps, include some biceps curls in your program and take some of those sets to failure—perhaps the final set of each isolation lift.
+Not only will that ensure adequate muscle stimulation, but it will also help you learn what failure feels like and how to keep a precise number of reps in reserve.

 Illustration of a skinny hardgainer building muscle and becoming muscular (before/after).

 As you gain experience, actually hitting failure becomes less important.
 You’ll build muscle mass more quickly if you stop 2–3 reps shy of failure.
-That will put more emphasis on mechanical tension and metabolic stress, less emphasis on muscle damage.
-As a result, you’ll be able to build muscle more quickly because fewer resources will be wasted on muscle repair.
-You’ll also be able to train your muscles more frequently, leading to even more muscle growth.
-There’s nothing wrong with continuing to push some of your isolation lifts closer to failure, though, so long as it doesn’t leave you crippled by muscle soreness during your next workout.
+That will put more emphasis on mechanical tension and metabolic stress and less emphasis on muscle damage.

 Shane Duquette is the founder of Outlift, Bony to Beastly, and Bony to Bombshell, each with millions of readers.
-He's a Certified Conditioning Coach (CCC), has gained seventy pounds, and has over a decade of experience helping more than ten thousand naturally thin people build muscle.
+He's a Certified Conditioning Coach (CCC), has gained 70 pounds, and has over a decade of experience helping more than 15,000 people build muscle.
 He also has a degree in fine arts, but those are inversely correlated with muscle growth.

 Marco Walker-Ng is the founder and strength coach of Outlift, Bony to Beastly, and Bony to Bombshell.
 He's a certified trainer (PTS) and nutrition coach (PN) with a Bachelor's degree in Health Sciences (BHSc) from the University of Ottawa.
 He has over 15 years of experience helping people gain muscle and strength, with clients including college, professional, and Olympic athletes.